 Southeastern Pennsylvania – Four Counties with Valuable Commercial Real Estate

 Today, the four counties of Bucks, Chester, Delaware, and Montgomery form a northeast-to-southwest arc around the western edge of Philadelphia, which is one of the country’s few geographic anomalies in that it is both a city and a county.
 Each of the four suburban counties has a thriving economy and boasts a popular portfolio of commercial real estate:

 Bucks County is in the middle of period of rapid growth in the biotechnology field.
 This makes Southeastern Pennsylvania the second-largest biotech market in the United States, only behind Boston.
-It is predicted that, by 2020, one of every four Bucks County residents will work in the field.
+It is predicted that, very soon, one of every four Bucks County residents will work in the field.

 Delaware County has an annual job growth rate of more than 1.5 percent with its 10-year job growth rate predicted to be close to 38 percent.
 The county per capital income – which includes all adults and children – is $33,539, while the median household income is $64,174.

 Montgomery County also is a major employment center with large business parks in Blue Bell, Lansdale, Fort Washington, Horsham, and King of Prussia which attract thousands of workers from all over the region.